ArbitrumFoundation/docs/docs/security-council-members.md

 i.
 September Cohort

-1.  [gzeon](https://x.com/gzeon) is an experienced smart-contract developer at OffchainLabs.
+1.  [gzeon](https://x.com/gzeon) is a smart contract engineer at Offchain Labs and a leaderboard warden and judge at Code4rena. gzeon has developed and maintained major components of the Arbitrum smart contract codebase and has contributed to resolving critical blockchain security incidents.
     - `0xe2e9d5B97d8C0457B1cf80BC93802bce4DF03e33`
-2. [John Morrow](https://x.com/jmo_mx) worked in DeFi for the past 5 years, published peer-reviewed research on DeFi risks and is co-founder at Gauntlet.
+2. [Gauntlet](https://x.com/gauntlet_xyz) is a DeFi quantitative research firm, represented by Ryan Wegner (Head of Security).
+Gauntlet specializes in data-driven treasury and risk management, mechanism design, vulnerability analysis, proactive threat identification, and incident response.
+Gauntlet also serves on the Security Councils for Scroll and Polygon.
-    - `0x78bb97d2f3811256d7f0041e81aaf4b426ef3b67`
+    - `0xf8d47784EE7F3eBD40Bd83CB822e3161742B1988`
 3. [Emiliano Bonassi](https://x.com/emilianobonassi) is the Rollup Product Lead at Conduit RaaS.
     - `0x33ddb82e68940f0e4C1050885BcE8faF5Ddd1b93`
-4. [Immunefi](https://x.com/immunefi) is a bug-bounty platform.
+4. [Immunefi](https://x.com/immunefi) is a blockchain security firm and Web3 bug bounty platform, represented by Alejandro Munoz-McDonald (Senior Security Researcher).
+Immunefi has run more than 500 bug bounty programs—including an Arbitrum bug bounty program since August 2021—and has prevented over $25B in potential hacks across more than 300 projects.
-    - `0x9A301de96b15Db3aB778E2969Bf6cAa909cA56E8`
+    - `0x0cd9e52891A0a48d45b0C61A31086be8361Ef157`
-5. [Dennison Bertram](https://x.com/DennisonBertram) is the CEO of Tally, a governance service provider and an early team member at OpenZeppelin, a smart contract security firm.
+5.  [zachxbt](https://x.com/zachxbt) is an independent researcher, a Paradigm incident response advisor, and a member of the Polygon Protocol Council. zachxbt has recovered more than $250M for victims of cybercrime through investigations and on-chain forensics across smart contract exploits.
-    - `0x59c8535419bbcb8adffdb3c835435e907e3b183b`
+    - `0x875573B973F7E9Ca54eb34a59180C70eE1128208`
-6. [Griff Green](https://x.com/thegrifft) is the founder of Giveth and a member of the White Hat Group that responded to the TheDAO hack.
+6. [Griff Green](https://x.com/thegrifft) is the founder of Giveth, the White Hat Group, and several other Ethereum public goods platforms.
+Griff has extensive experience in blockchain crisis response, including helping remediate The DAO and Parity multisig incidents.
+Griff also serves on the ENS Security Council and the Gnosis Bridge multisig.
     - `0x882c6FCb3D358b9d70B97c6999159cea64168B6F`

 ii.
 March Cohort